What is azathioprine?

-Imuran is generally taken orally, in the form of tablets.
+Azathioprine is generally taken orally (by mouth) in the form of tablets.

-Your white blood cell count and your weight will determine the dose that is prescribed.
+Your white blood cell count and your weight determine the dosage of azathioprine that is prescribed.
 The starting dose is low and is slowly increased.
-Imuran is generally taken twice a day.
-It is available in 50 mg. tablets, which are easily broken in half if necessary.
+Azathioprine is generally taken twice a day.
+It is available in 50 mg tablets, which may be easily broken in half if necessary.
+You may take this medication with food to reduce nausea and abdominal symptoms.

 Your prescription label tells you how much to take at each dose and how often to take it.
-Follow these instructions carefully, and ask your pharmacist or doctor to explain any instructions you do not understand.
+Follow these instructions carefully, and ask your pharmacist or health care provider to explain anything you do not understand.

 It is important that you take this medicine regularly as prescribed.
-Do not stop taking it and do not take more or less of the medicine than is prescribed.
+Do not stop taking it unless you are directed to do so.
+Do not take more or less of the medicine than is prescribed.

-- Some mild nausea often occurs when you start taking Imuran.
+- Some mild nausea often occurs when you start taking azathioprine.
 This discomfort is expected and will go away as your body gets used to the medicine.
-If you have extreme nausea with vomiting, contact your doctor.
+If you have extreme nausea with vomiting, contact your health care provider.

 - Be sure you always have enough medicine on hand.
 Check your supply before holidays or other occasions when you might be unable to fill your prescription.

-- Do not have any vaccinations without your doctor's approval.
+- Do not have any vaccinations without your health care provider's approval.

 - Take precautions to avoid infection while taking this medicine.
-Avoid anyone who might have an infection and report any signs of infection to your doctor.
+Avoid anyone who might have an infection and report any signs of infection to your health care provider.

-What are the possible side effects associated with Imuran therapy?
+What are the possible side effects of azathioprine?

 - Nausea and vomiting